Edie Brickell & New Bohemians: Release of the albums and the successful first one

-Their debut album, Shooting Rubberbands at the Stars, was released in 1988, was a commercial success, and produced the US top 10 hit "What I Am".
-The following album, Ghost of a Dog, was released in 1990, and was less successful; soon after the album's release, New Bohemians disbanded.
-In the mid-1990s Brickell, Bush and Withrow gave birth to The Slip, a side project.
+Their debut album, Shooting Rubberbands at the Stars, was released in 1988 and became a commercial success.
+It produced the US top 10 hit "What I Am".
+The following album, Ghost of a Dog, was released in 1990 and was less successful.
+New Bohemians disbanded soon after the album's release.
+In the mid-1990s, Brickell, Bush and Withrow gave birth to The Slip, a side project.

-Later in the years, New Bohemians also released compilations and a live album, as well as continuing to record further studio albums: in 2006, indeed, current members reunited to record and tour with the release of the album Stranger Things, occurred on July 25 that year.
-On September 3, 2007 the group mourned the murder of band member Carter Albrecht, who was killed in Dallas that day.
+Years later, New Bohemians released both a compilation and a live album.
+In 2006, current members reunited to record and tour, with the release of the album Stranger Things on July 25 that year.
+On September 3, 2007, the group mourned the death of band member Carter Albrecht, who was shot in Dallas that day.

-On October 12, 2018 the band released the album Rocket.
+On October 12, 2018, the band released the album Rocket.
 On February 19, 2021, the band released the third album after the reunion, Hunter and the Dog Star.

 Live shows and concerts

-The band played live at the "North Oak Cliff Music Festival" in October 2014 with the current lineup as well as keyboardist and multi-instrumentalist Matt Hubbard.
-The band reunited again in April 2017 with three concerts at the "Kessler Theater" in "Oak Cliff".
+The band played live at the North Oak Cliff Music Festival in October 2014 with the current lineup as well as keyboardist and multi-instrumentalist Matt Hubbard.
+The band reunited again in April 2017 with three concerts at the Kessler Theater in Oak Cliff.

-Use of the band songs in the media

-The band's song "Circle" appeared on an episode of Cold Case, Ugly Betty, and Wet Hot American Summer: 10 Years Later, and in 2013 it was covered by the pop punk band Bowling for Soup on the album Lunch.
-Drunk.
-Love..